amrinder99/LLM-RAG-Bot/README.md

 ### 🎨 React UI

-To enhance user experience, we’ve included a **React UI** that serves as the front-end interface for interacting with our chatbots.
+To enhance user experience, we’ve included a **React UI** that serves as the front-end interface for interacting with our backend.
 This intuitive design makes it easy for users to engage with the powerful LLMs behind the scenes.

 ## Project Structure